impactaky/mimic-cross/README.md

 Note: This project will be substantially rewritten.
 Currently, written in bash, which makes it difficult to maintain and add extensibility.

+I don't have much time at the moment, so if there is a strong demand, please write in the issue or in the discussion.

 Future goals:

 * Rewriting in Typescript